 Employees assigned to the following employee classes are covered by this policy: 01, 02, 04, 06, 07, 09, 10, and 16.

-Employees seeking benefits for a same-sex or opposite-sex domestic partner or same-sex or opposite-sex dependent children must hold a benefit eligible appointment and meet and adhere to the criteria and other requirements as defined in the Affidavit of Domestic Partnership of the Independent Colleges and Universities Benefits Association, Inc. (ICUBA), to include certifying they:
+Employees seeking benefits for a same-sex or opposite-sex domestic partner or same-sex or opposite-sex dependent children must hold a benefit eligible appointment and meet and adhere to the criteria under IRC Section 152 (as modified by 105(b)) for the tax year.

 Once signed and submitted, the employee will follow the established benefit enrollment procedures already in place.

-The ICUBA Affidavit of Domestic Partnership and all of the supporting documents are required to be updated and submitted annually.
+The Florida Tech Domestic Partner Tax Dependent Verification Form and supporting tax document are required to be updated and submitted annually.

 An eligible employee may add a domestic partner to coverage during one of the three enrollment opportunities: